srph/keplr-suggest-chain-prompt-bug/readme.md

 `experimentalSuggestChain` doesn't throw when user closes Keplr's passport prompt.

 Check out [recording.mp4](recording.mp4).
-In the recording, you'll find that neither success nor error trigger causing te rest of the function to not be called.
+In the recording, you'll find that neither success nor error trigger causing the rest of the function to not be called.

 ## Running